-The regulations define "undergraduate student," in part, as a student "who is enrolled in an undergraduate course of study," and further specify that for purposes of dual degree programs (see below), a student is considered to be an undergraduate for at least the first three years of the program.
+The regulations (34 CFR 668.2) define "undergraduate student," in part, as a student "who is enrolled in an undergraduate course of study that usually does not exceed four years, or is enrolled in a longer program designed to lead to a degree at the baccalaureate level."
+They further specify that for purposes of dual degree programs (see below), a student is considered to be an undergraduate for at least the first three years of the program.